TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 Cause: The conditional access or multi-factor authentication (MFA) policy is being applied to the user.
 Since interactive authentication is not supported yet, the user or the cluster needs to be exempted from the conditional access or MFA policies.
 If you choose to exempt the cluster (by using  an IP address based exemption policy), then make sure that the Active Directory service endpoints are enabled for that Virtual Network (VNet).

 Solution: Use a conditional access policy and exempt the HDInsight clusters from MFA.
-Fpr more information, see [interaction_required](https://docs.microsoft.com/azure/hdinsight/domain-joined/domain-joined-authentication-issues#interaction_required).
+For more information, see [interaction_required](https://docs.microsoft.com/azure/hdinsight/domain-joined/domain-joined-authentication-issues#interaction_required).

 **A service outage**